Yamasee/skypath-ios-sdk/Documentation/Quick Start Guide.md

 ![H3](./Images/h3.jpeg)

+The SDK is offline first.
+All tracked turbulence data is storred offline until successfully sent to the server and the fetched data from the server is storred on the disk and accessible offline according to the description below.
+All configurations like `dataQuery`, `flight` etc are storred on the disk and stay across app launches until explicit change.

 There are thousands of turbulence reports around the globe.
 To reduce network traffic usage and keep only data that is currently needed the data fetch is separated in the different types controlled by the `SkyPath.shared.dataQuery` object that is set initially to default values and can be updated at any time.
 All of the below are optional to set, but recommended due to your specific flow.

 - Global turbulence polygons.
 A planet wide aggregated turbulence area polygons as a GeoJSON string.
 Used to show turbulence area worldwide without fetching too much data.
 Can be turned off, enabled by default.
+Storred on disk, accessible offline.

 	```swift
 	SkyPath.shared.dataQuery.globalEnabled = false